Life, Menopause, Migraine

 “If you take the time to peruse the annals of any nineteenth-century asylum, as I have, you will discover that the ‘cause of admittance’ for all women over forty is listed as ‘change of life’.” – Mary Ruefle

 “Am I losing my mind?”
-I asked the caring nurse as I sat in the emergency room, being admitted for a severe panic attack.
+I whispered to a nurse in the emergency room during a severe panic attack.

 Female and Male Runners on a Marathon